layilin/SP23-33852/_texts/sc-page014.md

 > "High over-arch'd, and echoing walks between.
 > "There oft the Indian herdsman, shunning heat,
 > "Shelters in cool, and tends his pasturing herds
-> "At Loop-holes cut through thickest shade."——
+> "At Loop-holes cut through thickest shade."—— {:.latin}

 > What year the Spaniards first discovered Barbadoes is not certainly known; this however is certain, that they never settled there, but only made use of it as a stock-island